impact of recession on your business

 RESTRAINTS:

-• Insufficiently qualified labour to operate robots.
+• Insufficiently qualified labor to operate robots.

 • Expensive setup cost.